 Kieran

-Thanks very much for your great evaluation of Extensive Reading and the Extensive Reading books.
+Thanks very much for your great answer to the question and evaluation of the activity sheets.

 All the best,